-At this point, it is worthwhile to mention that the fast initial improvement achieved by SG, followed by a drastic slowdown after 1 or 2 epochs, is common in practice and is fairly well understood.
+At this point, it is worthwhile to mention that the fast initial improvement achieved by SG, followed by a drastic slowdown after one or two epochs, is common in practice and fairly well understood.
 An intuitive way to explain this behavior is by considering the following example due to Bertsekas [15].